Straight Through My Heart: Music video

 The video for "Straight Through My Heart" was filmed on August 7 and 8 of 2009 in downtown Los Angeles, California.
 It was directed by Kai Regan.
 It was released on August 27 over the internet.
 The introduction says, "Day Walkers: A group who band together to protect innocent mortals or Kine against the Gentry: Vampires who hunt for prey at bars and nightclubs.
 Sometimes these hunters become, The hunted.."
 After the introduction the song starts playing.
 A female vampire rides a motorcycle up to a nightclub and walks inside.
 The Backstreet Boys are performing inside the club.
 The vampire begins to hunt for victims as the Backstreet Boys start to sing.
 Just before the climax of the song, Nick Carter notices that the vampire has a victim.
 At the climax, water, presumably holy water, pours down from the ceiling onto the crowd.
 This scares the vampire and Carter reaches out to her.
 He leads the vampire, with Brian Littrell, AJ McLean, and Howie Dorough behind them, into another room.
 They lock the doors and open another one, throwing the vampire outside into the sunlight, destroying her.
 After destroying the vampire, the group walks out into the sun, revealing their enlarged teeth and red eyes.

+It was used as a cheering song for Son Ah-seop, who played for the Lotte Giants.